Quantifying and mitigating the effect of snapshot interval in light-cone Epoch of Reionization 21-cm simulations: Simulating the EoR 21-cm Signal

-Each reionization snapshot consists of a 3D \HI density field represented on a grid.
-Note that this grid is $8$ times coarser than that for force calculation in the $N$-body simulations.
-To calculate the 21-cm signal in redshift space, we represent the simulated \HI density field using \HI particles (see e.g. \citep{majumdar2013effect}) whose positions and peculiar velocities are the same as the particles in the $N$-body simulation.
-The neutral hydrogen fractions $x_{\Hi}$\, from eight adjacent grid points are interpolated in each particle position to calculate their \HI masses.
-We have further randomly sampled the $N$-body particle distribution to bring down the number of \HI particles by a factor of eight, which substantially cuts down the computation time and memory requirement.
-We have checked that this sampling affects the final power spectrum $P(k)$ only at the largest $k$ values $(k \sim 4 \, {\rm Mpc}^{-1})$ where there is a $\sim 20 \%$ decrement, and the change is less than $1 \%$ for $k \le 2 \, {\rm Mpc}^{-1}$.
-The left and middle panels of Figure~\ref{Tb} show the 21-cm brightness temperature map for a reionization snapshot at $z=7.458$ without and with the particle sampling respectively.
-We notice that the two images are practically indistinguishable.
+where $r$ and $s$ are respectively the actual and redshift space distances to any particular \HI element, $v$ is its peculiar velocity along LoS and $a$ is the cosmological scale factor.
+In order to implement this, we represent the simulated \HI density field using \HI particles (see e.g. \citep{majumdar2013effect}) whose positions and peculiar velocities are the same as the particles in the $N$-body simulation.
+The neutral hydrogen fractions $\xHI$\, from eight adjacent grid points are interpolated in each particle position to calculate their \HI masses.
+We then apply eq.~(\ref{eq:rsd}) to calculate the redshift space positions of the \HI particle, and then regrid them to calculate $\rho_{\rm \Hi}$, the \HI density in redshift space.
+Following \cite{majumdar2013effect} (see also \cite{bharadwaj2005using}), we calculate the \HI 21-cm brightness temperature distribution using